TERENCE is a 3-year long project designing the first adaptive learning system for poor comprehenders, hearing and deaf, and for their educators.

 The profiles of the TERENCE learners were created after an extensive analysis of the requirements of the learners, involving more than 500 children across Italy and UK.
 The profiles were revised via evaluation experiments with learners, educators and domain experts, through which incrementally improved releases of the TERENCE system were evaluated so as to attain its usability and pedagogical effectiveness.
 As for effectiveness, a statistical significant improvement in reading comprehension was highlighted.

-The final review from the European Commission also reported an excellent progress.
+The final review from the European Commission also reported excellent progresses.

 - University of L’Aquila (Italy)